Blog

 Simple Decision Rule

 If your networking is low volume and informal, paper may be sufficient.
-If your networking is high volume, time-sensitive, and tied to revenue, digital business cards are worth it for your situation.
+If your networking is high volume, time-sensitive, and tied to revenue, digital business cards are worth it.
+And if you need capture, context, outreach, and team analytics to work together without switching tools, Habsy is built for exactly that.

 Final Takeaway